 What knocks the Vento P55 v3 down a bit is a lack of overall excitement.
 It’d be wrong to confuse neutrality with flatness, but even with the approach the Ventos take they don’t quite grab the listener by the scruff of the neck.
 For all their good and improved qualities, some may be frustrated by the lack of zip and verve.
 That shouldn’t take much away from what are fine and consistently enjoyable pair of headphones.

-Should I buy the SoundMAGIC Vento P55 v3?
+You should buy the SoundMAGIC Vento P55 v3 if…

 They’re not particularly flashy in terms of design or features, but the Ventos get the job done with a robust build and balanced sound.